josephdviviano/script-it/README.md

     # output: example_output
     # prereq: init_pipeline

-Here, we see the output prefix (the first part of the filename of the main outputs from this module) and the prerequisite modules, by filename. scriptuit uses the output prefix here to auto-fill the `input` argument for downstream modules.
+Here, we see the output prefix (the first part of the filename of the main outputs from this module) and the prerequisite modules, by filename. script-it uses the output prefix here to auto-fill the `input` argument for downstream modules.
 It also ensures that the prerequisite modules have been run.

 In this case, init_pipeline is used to copy the files in the RUN folders to the SESS folder with a known file prefix, so that the `example` module know what the input prefix is.